Schulich School of Business: India Campus

 In 2014, Schulich opened a $100 million satellite campus in Hyderabad, India, a collaboration with the GMR School of Business.
 The campus gives students the opportunity to complete their India MBA consisting of a first year spent in India followed by a second year in Toronto.

 Graduate programs

 The Schulich School of Business offers a number of graduate degree programs.
 The School currently offers 17 specializations within the MBA curriculum as well as part-time and accelerated degree options.

 Undergraduate programs

 Schulich offers the undergraduate programs on BBA (Bachelor of Business Administration with Honours) and iBBA (International Bachelor of Business Administration with Honours).

 Students applying to the BBA/iBBA program must have at least a low 90s high school average.
 In the applicant process, applicants must submit a Supplementary Information Form that includes a summary of the organizations, sports teams, volunteers or paid work that the applicant has been involved in, and there are three video interview questions along with a five-minute written portion.

+The BBA and iBBA programs together enrol around 400 students (300 for BBA and 100 for iBBA) from an average of 5,500 to 6,000 applicants per year, with an average applicant to admission ratio of around 14 to 1.
+Delayed entry students who have studied one year at another school are also allowed to apply.
+However, there are only a limited number of spaces reserved for the delayed entry stream.